Ibrahim Taiwo

-Ibrahim Taiwo (died 13 February 1976) was a Military Governor of Kwara State from July 1975 to February 1976 during the military regime of General Murtala Mohammed.
+Ibrahim Taiwo (died 13 February 1976) was a military governor of Kwara State from July 1975 to February 1976 during the military regime of General Murtala Mohammed.

-He assisted in establishment of the University of Ilorin, which was founded by decree August, 1975.
+He assisted in the establishment of the University of Ilorin, which was founded by decree in August 1975.

 Life

 Taiwo was born in Wushishi, Niger State to the family of Adeosun and Emily Taiwo.
 He was brought up in Kagara and was sometimes called Ibrahim Kagara while he was in school.
 Taiwo's father was of Ogbomosho ancestry.
-Ibrahim Taiwo was educated at Senior Primary School, Minna, Bida Middle School, and briefly attended the Provincial Secondary School, Okene for his Higher School Certificate.
+Ibrahim Taiwo was educated at Senior Primary School, Minna, Bida Middle School, and briefly attended the Provincial Secondary School, Okene, for his Higher School Certificate.